 The guys at Sugar Shark are both so passionate about supporting the cause as sharks have always taken a special place in their hearts.
 Let’s hear a little from them.

 Simon Schneider has always been a lover of sharks, even from a young age.
 He says “From childhood memories of watching shark documentaries in awe to spending hours playing with a miniature Great White in my bathtub, sharks were always there.
 To this date, sharks inspire me in my approach to daily life, and this is my opportunity to both share what sharks have given me in my life with the world, as well as give something back to these amazing animals.”

 James Stawicki has been scuba diving from a very young age, it’s no wonder why he is so passionate about these animals.
 He says “Being a diver since the age of 8, the marine environment has always been a weak spot of mine.
 I remember my first trip to Marsa Shagra on the Red Sea, where I constantly nagged my dad to go diving with me so I could find a shark.
 13 years later, not much has changed.
 As a kid I even donated parts of my birthday money to an anti-shark finning project, and I now want to take this to the next level.”

-The bracelet is available to ship worldwide and comes in three different colours; blue, red and green.
-By purchasing the bracelet, Sugar Shark will donate 10% of its profits to WildAid in order to help support shark programmes and fund their heroic efforts to save our sharks.
+The bracelet is available to ship worldwide and comes in three different colors; blue, red, and green.
+By purchasing the bracelet, Sugar Shark will donate 10% of its profits to WildAid in order to help support shark programs and fund their heroic efforts to save our sharks.

 Sharks, you’re awesome.